Switch to Raw Dog Food

 At ProDog Raw, we pride ourselves on delivering a comprehensive, natural, balanced raw diet for dogs that is expertly formulated to ensure your dog gets the absolute best in canine nutrition.
 Our mission is to provide your dog with an ethical, premium grade, varied menu covering the complete nutritional spectrum, and to help you introduce this exceptional raw diet successfully and without fuss and disruption.

-Make the Switch to a Raw Dog Food Diet
+Make the Switch to a Raw Food Diet

-When it comes to making the transition to introducing a raw diet, there are two ways that it can be undertaken.
+When it comes to making the transition to raw dog food, there are two ways that it can be undertaken.
 Firstly, there is the rapid switch where you fast the dog for a full 24 hours and then introduce the new raw food.
 This type of switch is recommended for young dogs or those with a normal gastrointestinal system.

 The other option, which is a more gentle approach and can help avoid stomach upsets if your dog as a more delicate gut, or if your dog is more particular about change, is a slower switch.
 There are a number of reasons why this is often a preferred method: